PAULYZHENG/UniHair/README.md

 ## Acknowledgement

-This repository is based on some excellent works, many thanks to all the authors!
+This repository is based on some excellent works; many thanks to all the authors!

 - [DreamGaussian](https://github.com/dreamgaussian/dreamgaussian)
 - [gaussian-splatting](https://github.com/graphdeco-inria/gaussian-splatting) and [diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization)